tc39/notes/es8/2017-05/may-25.md

 #### Conclusion/Resolution

 - No `own`
-- Moving forward on DE's https://littledan.github.io/proposal-class-fields/
+- Moving forward on DE's [Integrated public and private fields proposal](https://tc39.github.io/proposal-class-fields/)
+  + This is the active proposal for class fields
+  + This supercedes (by way of integration) all previous proposals
 - Reviewers:
     - Waldemar Horwat
     - Kevin Gibbons